 Depending on the size of the tree you’d like removed, you may think about tackling the project yourself.
 Performing a tree removal on your own could save you hundreds or even thousands of dollars if everything goes smoothly.
 However, if you don’t have the proper equipment — or the expertise — required for the removal, the project could end up costing you much more than if you’d hired professionals.

-Additionally, some municipalities require permits to remove trees that exceed a specific diameter, while other areas have no restrictions at all.
+Additionally, some regions require permits to remove trees that exceed a specific diameter, while other areas have no restrictions at all.
 If you’re thinking about removing a tree on your own, check local ordinances before breaking out any axes, hatchets or chainsaws.
 Permits can be costly, and if you undertake tree removal without one, you could end up paying a fine for not abiding by local laws.

 Frequently asked questions